-Since I am a techie teacher, I’ve also started adapting all of my storytelling materials for young learners and made a digital version in Genial.ly.
+Since I am a techie teacher, I’ve also started adapting my storytelling materials for young learners and made a digital version in Genial.ly.
 The material below is developed so that the children can use it independently, without the help of their parents.
 The material has both pre-teaching activities and post-reading activities.
-Along with the practice material, the learners can watch a storytelling video if they are not able to read the picture book by themselves.
+Along with the practice material, the learners can watch a storytelling video if they cannot read the picture book by themselves.

 Can we improve proficiency levels through reading instruction?
 If so, how?

-I am a firm believer that proficiency levels can be improved through reading instruction, but only if it is combined with at least one other language skill (either listening, speaking, or writing).
+I believe that proficiency levels can be improved through reading instruction, but only if it is combined with at least one other language skill (either listening, speaking, or writing).

 Separate young learners into groups.
 Let them select their topic of interest.
 Have each of them write 1 paragraph and combine it into a story/article.
-Shuffle the stories among groups and have them complete various reading comprehension activities from comprehension questions to summarizing.
-These kinds of combined activities can improve both reading and writing skills, which ultimately improves overall proficiency in learners.
+Shuffle the stories among groups and complete various reading comprehension activities, from comprehension questions to summarizing.
+These kinds of combined activities can improve reading and writing skills, which ultimately improves overall proficiency in learners.

 How can we teach reading in multi-level groups?

 After completing a lot of preparation activities, you can continue to dramatize.
-At a certain point, you can transfer the book to the student who will continue to read to the rest of the class.
+Then, you can transfer the book to the student at a certain point, who will continue to read to the rest of the class.

 How can we improve reading skills and motivate students to read without focusing too much on unknown vocabulary they find?

-Since young learners cannot memorize more than five new words per day, try to select only the words from the reading materials you think can be used immediately in conversation.
+Since young learners cannot memorize more than five new words per day, select only the words from the reading materials you think can be used immediately in conversation.

 Use it or lose it should be your main motto.

 The best thing to do with young learners is to use picture books.
 You can copy them so that everyone has a copy.
-Picture books are helpful in a young learner’s classroom because illustrations are usually self-explanatory, and just with a little reading, the learners can follow the story and be proud of themselves because they understood what happened.
+Picture books are helpful in a young learner’s classroom because illustrations are usually self-explanatory.
+With a little reading, the learners can follow the story and be proud of themselves because they understood what happened.

 You can simplify the whole process of introducing new words to students by using CLIL (Content Language Integrated Learning) as your instructional method.
 Consult with other teachers, explore what they are learning at the moment, and cover the topics from other subjects in English.
-That way the learners will be familiar with the concepts, so it is much easier to remember more words than they usually would.
+That way, the learners will be familiar with the concepts, so it is much easier to remember more words than usual.
 Watch the short video below to learn more about CLIL.